anojganesh/Web-Apps/README.md

 A repository to showcase several practical web-app projects created with `Nextjs + TypeScript and TailwindCSS`.

 Every folder showcases a different Next project.
-See README inside individual folders for specific requirements and setup.
+See README for a GIF demo, and requirements/setup for each folder/project.